mkorkiak/ManualChamberFLUX/README.md

 ManualChamberFLUX
 =
-- Easy and standardized way to calculate CO2, CH4, N2O, and CO fluxes from manual chamber measurements.
+- "Easy" and standardized way to calculate CO2, CH4, N2O, and CO fluxes from manual chamber measurements.
 - See the config_manualFLUX file for more details how to configure the program.
 After the program is configured, run ManualChamberFLUX.py to calculate the fluxes.
 - This program has been developed under Manjaro Linux distro, using Anaconda distribution for Python 3.
+Tested also on Windows 10 and 11.
 - The user is responsible for properly formatting the data and times files for this program.
 See the config_manualFLUX for more details and the tests folder for examples.
 There are currently no data quality checks for the data file, except that it fulfills the minimum column requirements.
 However, some data quality checking is done for the times file but it is very rudimentary, so don't trust it too much.

 Author: Mika Korkiakoski